Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 You reckon?

-Pageants with the modelling industry or something?
+Pagents with the modelling industry or something?

-Yeah, and I reckon a lot of actors and singers and stuff,
+Yeah, and I reckon a lot of actors and singers and stuff.

 I think a lot of them would have been in pageants as a child.